 Shredding, grinding or chopping your material before adding to the composting pile will quicken the process.
-If your pile does not contain about 1/3 grass clippings you may want to add a nitrogen based fertilizer to your mix to speed up the process.
-Blood meal and/or manure are also good nitrogen-rich amendments.
+If your pile does not contain about 1/3 grass clippings you may want to add another nitrogen fixed plant to your heap to speed up composting.
+Manure is also a good nitrogen-rich amendment.

 If at all possible, pick a well protected spot for your pile that is out of direct sunlight.
 Ultimately your developing compost will need to be slightly moist at all times to properly decay.
 Too much water, or too little will stop the process.
 A light watering from time to time if in a sunny spot or drier climate may be necessary.

 The compaction of all these organic materials when they are piled on one another will generate some heat.
 When the center of your composting pile cools, it signals the need for turning it over and mixing.
 A simple pitchfork works best for this practice as it shreds materials while you mix.
 Generally, a pile should be mixed anywhere from every 3 days to bi-weekly.
 The more it’s churned the faster the process will go!
 So make sure your composting pile is in an accessible spot.
-The compost enclosure should be well ventilated whether it is handmade or store bought.
+The compost enclosure should be well ventilated.

 Remember, when it comes to getting started with composting – keep it simple.
 As you get the hang of it, you will be able to add more materials and create more compost.
-Before you know it, you’ll have less waste, healthier gardens and hopefully, more change in your pocket!
+Before you know it, you’ll have less waste & healthier gardens.

 Comments will be approved before showing up.